gSchool/DNA-release-2/02-Phase-1/03-devops-principles.md

    * **DevSecOps solution**: With DevSecOps ways of working, a known defect is never passed downstream.
 This is central to the systems-thinking ethos advocated by DevSecOps pioneers such as Gene Kim.
 All problems are tackled as they arise, not hidden or passed to others, resulting in lengthy handoffs, delays, and unplanned work.

 ### How This Applies to Procurement
-Strategically acquiring knowledge about how DevSecOps works, especially what it is and what it is not, enables us to develop different acquisitions strategies to better serve the user and mission.
+Strategically acquiring knowledge about how DevSecOps works, especially what it is and what it is not, enables us to develop different acquisition strategies to better serve the user and mission.
 If you do not currently have any of these methods employed in your acquisition strategy, consider how you might partner with the vendor to begin adopting DevSecOps methodologies.

 <!-- >>>>>>>>>>>>>>>>>>>>>> BEGIN CHALLENGE >>>>>>>>>>>>>>>>>>>>>> -->
 <!-- Replace everything in square brackets [] and remove brackets  -->